amanrique1/amanrique1/README.md

-### Hi there, I'm Andrés Manrique 👋

-## I'm just a guy that like everything with code 💻
+## Just a guy that like everything with code 💻

 - 🎓 Systems and computing engineer from Universidad de los Andes
 - 🌟 DS4A Colombia graduated with honors